bonez0607/mailchimp2excel/ReadMe.md

 	* Import `JSONConverter.bas` Module
 	* Import `Base64Encoder.bas` Module
 	* Import `Mailchimp2Excel.bas` Module
+5. **Add Dictionary reference/class**
+	* For Windows-only, include a reference to "Microsoft Scripting Runtime"
 ## Usage
 * Select the sheet you would like to import your subscriber data into from the **VBAProject** window
 * Within a Sub procedure call the `get_list()` sub.